 - 1.5 Key Performance Measures: Assessment of functions is ongoing to ensure resources are directed to priority areas.
-This assessment, along with a required review by the state director of non-direct care position vacancies, guides how DDSN organizes, targets funds and evaluates performance.
-DDSN's reorganization streamlined processes, centralized certain functions and improved utilization of administrative staff.
-(See Figure 7.1-14 and Figure 7.1-15) Critical placements, aging caregivers, utilization of in-home supports, residential waiting lists, day service waiting lists, waiver service waiting lists, service vacancies, expenditures, utilization of Medicaid funds, critical incidents and the agency's direct care staff-to-consumer ratio are key performance measures that are reviewed regularly.
-(See Figure 7.1-7, Figure 7.1-8, Figure 7.1-9, Figure 7.1-10, Figure 7.1-11 and 7.3-10) Leadership actively promotes the health, safety and well-being of the consumers DDSN serves, as well as the dignity and respect for these individuals and their families. - 1.6 Organizational Performance Review/Feedback: All levels of the organization contribute to decision making processes and setting performance goals.
+This assessment, along with a required review by the state director of non-direct care position vacancies, guides how DDSN organizes, targets funding and evaluates performance.
+(See Figure 7.1-15, Figure 7.1-16 and Figure 7.2-10) Critical placements, aging caregivers, utilization of in-home supports, residential waiting lists, day service waiting lists, waiver service waiting lists, service vacancies, expenditures, utilization of funds, critical incidents and the agency's direct care staff-to-consumer ratio are key performance measures that are reviewed regularly.
+(See Figure 7.1-7, Figure 7.1-8, Figure 7.1-9, Figure 7.1-10, Figure 7.1-11 and Figure 7.3-13) Leadership actively promotes the health, safety and well-being of the consumers DDSN serves, as well as the dignity and respect for these individuals and their families. - 1.6 Organizational Performance Review/Feedback: All levels of the organization contribute to decision making processes and setting performance goals.
 Employees are empowered with the knowledge that their input and role in the whole process is necessary to fulfill the agency's mission.
 Agency leaders consistently encourage open communication with employees, have an "open door" style, hold open meetings and provide information through the agency's website.